Types of Run

 - However, in case of parallel playback, it is not guaranteed that flowchart 2 will start only after flowchart 1 finishes.

-The only guarantee is that flowchart 2 will be started after flowchart 1 is started.
+The only guarantee is that flowchart 2 will be started after flowchart 1 is started. - On the Execution Order dialog, Click on "Depends On" near a flowchart (flowchart 2).

 - Choose the other flowchart that it depends on (flowchart 1).